 After a slight detour into studying philosophy, a short time spent interested in a career in finance and a while spent questioning if economics (and even university) was for me, I discovered the field of development economics.
 My long-term goal is to work for an NGO promoting development.

 With this goal in mind I am considering different paths which can lead me towards it.
 I am turning my attention to building my knowledge and skills over-and-above my degree.
 I have always been interested in innovative forms of communication, branding and advertising and this brings me to my time at Elastic Creative.
-Elastic produce highly valuable work for clients from across the public and private sectors and I decided to approach them after recognizing that branding and digital marketing are of key importance to all types of organizations in the modern world.
+Elastic produce highly valuable work for clients from across the public and private sectors and I decided to approach them after recognising that branding and digital marketing are of key importance to all types of organisations in the modern world.

 I see the central crossover between the work of a creative agency and studying economics as being that they are both built around building up an understanding of consumer decision making.
 Every time I come into the Elastic studio I am able to observe links between behavioural economics and marketing strategies.
 Theory is played out in a practical way and this interaction has really added another dimension to my understanding of central economic ideas and marketing.